nRF24/CircuitPython_nRF24L01/docs/greetings.rst

        "Emission mode current(peak)", "115 mA"
        "Receive Mode current(peak)", "45 mA"
        "Power-down mode current", "4.2 µA"

+   .. important:: These values may be different depending on what manufacturer produced the radio module.
+       Please consult the manufacturer's specifications or datasheet.

 2. Needs shielding from electromagnetic interference.
 Shielding usually works best when it has a path to ground (GND pin), but this connection to the GND pin is not required.